 “It can be proven that most claimed research findings are false.”
 Dr John Ionnidis from the study mentioned directly below

 What is the one thing that makes “science” scientific?
-Although you will find about a million slightly different definitions, the one thing --- the maxim if you will --- the property that makes science scientific is reproduciblity.
-Reproduciblity is essentially the same thing as (or at the very least, intimately related to) falsifiability --- the various methods of testing a hypothesis to learn whether or not it is true or false; accurate or inaccurate.
+Although you will find about a million slightly different definitions, the one thing — the maxim if you will — the property that makes science scientific is reproducibility.
+Reproduciblity is essentially the same thing as (or at the very least, intimately related to) falsifiability — the various methods of testing a hypothesis to learn whether or not it is true or false; accurate or inaccurate.

-The famous medical doctor, JOHN IONNIDIS, said it best via the title of the study he published in PLoS One a dozen years ago next month --- Why Most Published Research Findings Are False.
+The famous medical doctor, JOHN IONNIDIS, said it best via the title of the study he published in PLoS One a dozen years ago next month — Why Most Published Research Findings Are False.
 I’ve shown you why this is on many levels, one of the most recent being just a few weeks ago (HERE).
 Today we are going to tackle yet another aspect of EVIDENCE-BASED MEDICINE that proves exactly what Ionnidis stated well over a decade ago; that for any number of reasons, biomedical science cannot be trusted to be true or accurate.